 (c) to answer any questions or supply any information with respect to any of those accounts, books, papers, contracts, agreements, documents or other records or any entry in any of them.

-(3) The manager or other principal officer of a bank with which a licensee has deposited any money whether in his own account or in any other account, shall, upon demand in writing delivered to him personally by the person so authorized, disclose each such account to any person authorized in writing by the Minister to examine the accounts of the licensee, either generally or in relation to any particular account and shall, whether or not the licensee consents, permit the person so authorized to inspect any book, account, document or record in the possession of the manager or principal officer that relates to any of those accounts.
+(3) The manager or other principal officer of a bank with which a licensee has deposited any money whether in his own account or in any other account, shall, upon demand in writing delivered to him personally by the person so authorised, disclose each such account to any person authorised in writing by the Minister to examine the accounts of the licensee, either generally or in relation to any particular account and shall, whether or not the licensee consents, permit the person so authorised to inspect any book, account, document or record in the possession of the manager or principal officer that relates to any of those accounts.

-(4) A person authorized to carry out any inspection for the purposes of this section is also thereby authorized, and shall be permitted, to make and take with him notes, copies or extracts of or from any document or other thing so inspected.
+(4) A person authorised to carry out any inspection for the purposes of this section is also thereby authorised, and shall be permitted, to make and take with him notes, copies or extracts of or from any document or other thing so inspected.

 (5) A person who —

-(a) wilfully delays or obstructs any person so authorized in the exercise of his powers under this section;
+(a) wilfully delays or obstructs any person so authorised in the exercise of his powers under this section;

 (b) on demand refuses or fails to produce any accounts, books, papers, contracts, agreements, documents or other records required for inspection under this section in his possession, custody or control;